-In Invasion of the Body Snatchers, being absorbed by the pods turns you into a Type B version of this.
+- In Invasion of the Body Snatchers, being absorbed by the pods turns you Empty.
 By the end of the movie, this happens to either an entire town or to the entire U.S., depending on whether you're watching the original version or the 1978 remake.

-There's a rare humorous example of a Type B Stepford Smiler in Annie Hall, with a couple that Alvy Singer approaches on the street for relationship advice:
+- There's a rare humorous example of an Empty Stepford Smiler in Annie Hall, with a couple that Alvy Singer approaches on the street for relationship advice:

 Alvy Singer: Here, you look like a very happy couple, um, are you?Woman: Yeah.Alvy Singer: Yeah?
 So, so, how do you account for it?Woman: Uh, I'm very shallow and empty and I have no ideas and nothing interesting to say.Man: And I'm exactly the same way.Alvy Singer: I see.
 Wow.
 That's very interesting.
 So you've managed to work out something?

 - Chris and Belle in The Woman are a happy, successful, traditional couple with three children in the suburbs... who keep a feral woman locked in the cellar, ostensibly in an attempt to "civilize" her.
 And even before she came into the picture, there was a heaping helping of Domestic Abuse going on.
 Belle eventually snaps out of it once she realizes that her husband and her son are raping the feral woman.